Tl;dr – Despite their apology, Headway still don’t provide support to customers. Scroll down for screenshots that illustrate this.

 It is exactly one month since Headway Themes published a post on their site apologising for an absence of support, updates, and communication.
 Unfortunately, all of these issues still persist.

-It’s ironic that Headway decided not to email customers to inform them that they published an apology for heir poor communication on their blog
+It’s ironic that Headway failed to email customers to inform them that they published an apology for their poor communication on their blog

 A majority of Headway users are still in the dark about what is happening as a result – they don’t know that Headway 4 has been moved back to beta status, and they don’t know that no support is available for any version of Headway.
 This is despite Grant repeatedly saying that all customers would receive an email.

 It should also be noted that their post failed to acknowledge Grant’s repeated attempts to intentionally deceive existing and potential customers about the availability of support for Headway’s financial gain (i.e possible fraud), that the absence of support is because they failed to pay staff for several months, and that the lack of updates was because Clay chose to focus on Pressmatic instead.

 In the aftermath of their post, Clay briefly began replying to Headway support tickets but stopped again on September 16th.
 He has however been active in replying to support queries on the Pressmatic Twitter account during this period.